 Today, Palazzo Pitti houses some of the most impressive art collections in Florence, including the Palatine Gallery and the Gallery of Modern Art.

 Behind the Palazzo lies the famous Boboli Gardens, the largest gardens in Florence.
 The development of the gardens spanned over 400 years, from the 15th to the 19th century.
 Today, the gardens are a magnificent place to wander and enjoy the greenery on a mild day (I would not suggest going in the dead of summer like we did…105 degrees is not wandering weather).

 Although Florence has some of the most popular museums and celebrated artwork in the world, art is not the only attraction this fantastic city has to offer.
-Read below to find out my favorite sites and viewpoints in this sensational Tuscan town!
+Read below for my favorite churches, viewpoints and sights in this sensational Tuscan town!

 Cattedrale di Santa Maria del Fiore (Duomo di Firenze) and Giotto’s Bell Tower

-The Ponte Vecchio, meaning “Old Bridge” in Italian, has stood in Florence since the 12th century.
-The Vasari corridor runs above the bridge, connecting Palazzo Pitti all the way to Piazza di Signoria.
-The bridge has survived countless floods, most famously the flood of 1333 where it was almost completely destroyed, as well as being the only bridge in Florence to survive the Nazi invasion during WWII.
+The Ponte Vecchio, translating to “Old Bridge” in Italian, has stood in Florence since the 12th century.
+The Vasari corridor runs above the bridge, connecting Palazzo Pitti all the way to Piazza della Signoria.
+The bridge has survived countless floods, most famously the flood of 1333 where it was almost completely destroyed.
+The Ponte Vecchio is also the only bridge in Florence to survive the Nazi invasion during WWII.

 My personal favorite spot in Florence, Piazzale Michelangelo is home to the most magnificent views in the entire city.
 The locals are known to grab a bottle of wine, and a pizza or two, and head here to watch the sunset over the spectacular view of the Duomo.
-There is usually live music in the summer and it’s the best place to end a Florentine summer day!
+There is usually live music in the summer and it’s the best place to end a beautiful day in Florence.